Should you open a bank account in Chile?

 Opening a bank account (checking account) is complicated in Chile.
 Let's have a look at other solutions that might be more convenient for you.

 Opening a bank account in Chile can be difficult, especially if you are a foreigner without permanent residency.
 And if you have just arrived and do not have temporary residency, it is even more complicated.
-This is mainly due to the fact that bank accounts are systematically opened with one or more credit lines.
+Mainly because bank accounts in Chile are systematically opened with one or more credit lines.
 Therefore, banks prefer to open bank accounts only when they are sure to get their money back.

 Here are your options, depending on your status: